coldfix/website/2015/05/16/bison-c++11.rst

     #endif // include-guard

-By the way, I use the extensions ``.hpp`` versus ``.hxx`` to distinguish handcrafted header files from generated headers.
+By the way, I use the extensions ``.hpp`` versus ``.hxx`` to distinguish handcrafted header files from generated ones.
 Anologously, the extensions ``.cpp`` and ``.cxx`` are used for source files.

 The tokenizer itself is defined in the file ``scanner.l`` which consists of `three sections`_ separated by a ``%%``.

-.. _three sections: http://flex.sourceforge.net/manual/Format.html

 The first section can be used to set `Flex options`_.
 It can also contain code blocks that will be inserted near the top of the generated ``.cxx`` file.
 This is useful to define convenience macros for the lexer actions in the second section.

+.. _three sections: http://flex.sourceforge.net/manual/Format.html
 .. _Flex options: http://flex.sourceforge.net/manual/Scanner-Options.html

 .. code-block:: c++